18.November.2009

 The new gay

 In this episode of South Park, they point out that the meaning, or brand, of “faggot” has changed considerably over the last couple of centuries – it was sometimes used in reference to old women, sometimes in reference to feeble people.
 I actually don’t really know if this is true.
 But it’s plausible.
 The more contemporary, and slanderous, associations with gay folk is not a necessary part of the brand.
 There’s usually very little about a brand that is necessary.
-This is the physical sciences – it’s the social sciences and meaning is just, well, made up.
+This is social politics and meaning is just, well, made up.

 But shifting the current brand of an idea like “fag” is really a gargantuan task.
 The campaign we see in this episode of South Park is effective because gay folk, and well, everyone else, start to use the term to refer to inconsiderate and annoying people, and not gay people.
 As the term gets redeployed, we witness the repositioning of the concept “fag” against, not with, gay.

 Of course, it’s just a cartoon.
 I’m not saying it’s okay to deploy the term.
 As I’ve said elsewhere, sometimes you can be responsible for more meaning than you make, so we gotta be careful.
 But it’s interesting nonetheless.
-Thank you South Park.
+Oh South Park.

 Wow indeed.